yourdatasucks/lettersmith/DEVELOPMENT.md

 # Navigate to configuration page and click "Test Email"
 ```

+### Integration Testing (Recommended)

+Instead of unit tests, focus on **end-to-end validation**:

+1. **Start the application**: `docker compose up -d`
+2. **Test via web UI**: Navigate to http://localhost:8080 and verify your changes work
+3. **Test API endpoints**: Use the built-in test features or curl commands
+4. **Check system status**: Visit `/status.html` to ensure all components are healthy

+This approach ensures your changes work in the real environment users will experience.

 ## Contributing Guidelines

 For the complete development workflow, see the [Development Workflow](#development-workflow) section below.